lainsr/AC234/README.md

 AC234
 =====

 AC234 it a small iOS App for my own needs.
-It's an album of photos or videos, which can be show via Airplay.
+It's an album for photos and videos, which can be played via Airplay as slideshows for the photos.

 I use CocoaAsyncSocket from: